Skip to content

 Magnetic Flux Density Vector The magnetic flux density is computed as: $$ \mathbf{B} = \operatorname{curl} \mathbf{A}. $$

-Magnetic Field Vector The magnetic field is given by: $$ \mathbf{H} = \nu \left( \mathbf{B} - \mathbf{B}_r \right), $$ where $\mathbf{B}_r$ is the remanent flux density.
+Magnetic Field Vector The magnetic field obtained from the constitutive relation: $$ \mathbf{H} = \nu \left( \mathbf{B} - \mathbf{B}_r \right), $$ where $\mathbf{B}_r$ is the remanent flux density.

-Ohmic Heating Scalar The ohmic heating is computed as: $$ P_\Omega = \mathbf{J} \cdot \mathbf{E}. $$
+Ohmic Heating Scalar The ohmic heating per unit volume: $$ P_\Omega = \mathbf{J} \cdot \mathbf{E}. $$

 Electric Conductivity Symmetric Tensor The electric conductivity tensor $\sigma$.